dereuromark/cakephp-ide-helper/docs/README.md

 #  CakePHP IdeHelper Plugin Documentation

-Note that freshly [baking](https://github.com/cakephp/bake) your code will result in similar results, but often times there is already existing code, and re-baking it is not an option.
+Note that freshly [baking](https://github.com/cakephp/bake) your code will result in similar results, but often times there is already existing code, and re-baking it is not an option then usually.
+And of course it also keeps your manually addd or modified code annotated.

 ## Controllers